Courage is something that we all have deep inside of us.

 And, this year he got to take his family with him to the Roof’s qualifier.
 For him, this made all the difference.
 As he says, “There is no way anyone can compete in an event like this without the type of support Lisa (his wife) and my children provide in the way of time, space and encouragement while I am preparing for November.
 This is a pretty selfish dream I have and yet they are giving me the space to make it happen.
 They are my inspiration and my motivation”

-Coming in at 105th place, in a time of 6:39:31 in the qualifier, he earned his place in this year’s November Roof of Africa Enduro.
+Coming in at 105th place, in a time of 6:39:31 in the qualifier, he earned his place in the 2017 November Roof of Africa Enduro.

-Gary’s “failures” have gotten him to where he is; another step ahead on the road to achieving his goal of racing the toughest endurance race known on the African continent.
+Gary’s “failures” got him to the first step; just the first step on the road to achieving his goal of racing the toughest endurance race known on the African continent.

 The Best Bits: Gary’s Biggest Lessons So Far…..